TeraScale (microarchitecture): TeraScale 2 (VLIW5)

-TeraScale 2 (VLIW5) was introduced with Radeon HD 5000 series GPUs in "Evergreen" generation.
+TeraScale 2 (VLIW5) was introduced with the Radeon HD 5000 series GPUs in the "Evergreen" generation in 2009.

-At HPG10 Mark Fowler presented the "Evergreen" and stated that e.g. 5870 (Cypress), 5770 (Juniper) and 5670 (Redwood) support max resolution of the 6 times 2560×1600 pixels, while the 5470 (Cedar) supports 4 times 2560×1600 pixels, important for AMD Eyefinity multi-monitor support.
+At HPG10 Mark Fowler presented the "Evergreen" architecture and stated that e.g. 5870 (Cypress), 5770 (Juniper) and 5670 (Redwood) support max resolution of the 6 times 2560×1600 pixels, while the 5470 (Cedar) supports 4 times 2560×1600 pixels, important for AMD Eyefinity multi-monitor support.

 With the release of Cypress, the Terascale graphics engine architecture has been upgraded with twice the number of stream cores, texture units and ROP units compared to the RV770.
-The architecture of stream cores is largely unchanged, but adds support for DirectX 11/DirectCompute 11 capabilities with new instructions.
+The architecture of stream cores is largely unchanged, but adds support for DirectX 11/DirectCompute 11 capabilities with new instructions and full OpenGL 4.5 support.
 Also similar to RV770, four texture units are tied to 16 stream cores (each have five processing elements, making a total of 80 processing elements).
 This combination of is referred to as a SIMD core.

 Unlike the predecessor Radeon R700, as DirectX 11 mandates full developer control over interpolation, dedicated interpolators were removed, relying instead on the SIMD cores.
 The stream cores can handle the higher rounding precision fused multiply–add (FMA) instruction in both single and double precision which increases precision over multiply–add (MAD) and is compliant to IEEE 754-2008 standard.
 The instruction sum of absolute differences (SAD) has been natively added to the processors.
 This instruction can be used to greatly improve the performance of some processes, such as video encoding and transcoding on the 3D engine.
 Each SIMD core is equipped with 32 KiB local data share and 8 kiB of L1 cache, while all SIMD cores share 64 KiB global data share.